AlastairMiller/prometheus-stack-example-project/README.md

 # prometheus-stack-example-project

-Example of how a Prometheus alerting stack could look with a Kotlin web service to simulate a real world target.
+Example of how a Prometheus alerting stack could look with a Java web service to simulate a real world target.

 Stack contains